-Choose a few affirmations that you would like to focus on.
-Write them down on a piece of paper or in your journal.
-Choose what time of day you would like to establish your new habit.
-You can choose to say your affirmations in the morning after waking up and starting your day, and also again before you fall asleep.
-You can also say your affirmations in the middle of the day if that works better for you.
+- First, choose a couple affirmations you’d like to focus on.
+Jot them down on paper or write them in your journal.
+Pick a good time of day you would like to establish this habit.
+You can say your affirmations in the morning after waking up, or right before bed (which is what I like).
+Or, you may want to say your affirmations in the middle of the day and that is perfectly fine as well!

-Repeat each affirmation around 15 times per session, at least twice a day.
-Remember to focus and use intention.
-This number is not set in stone.
+- Repeat each affirmation 10-15 times and at least twice a day.
+Focus and use positive intentions.
+This number is also not set in stone.
 If you feel more connected to a smaller number, you can repeat your affirmation that many times.
 For example, if 8 is a special number to you, then repeat your affirmation 8 times per session.

-You can say the affirmations out loud, or repeat them silently in your head.
-It can also be helpful to write the affirmations in places you will see them.
-You can jot them down on sticky notes and place them on your mirror.
-Or, you can put them on your fridge.
+- You may choose to say affirmations out loud or repeat them in your head silently, whatever works best for you.
+It can also be helpful to write down affirmations in places you will frequently see them.
+Try using sticky notes and placing them on your mirror or fridge.

 Most importantly, remember to be patient and to trust in your affirmations!

 Here are some podcast episodes specifically about making new friends and nurturing friendships.
 Listening to podcasts is a great way to make your commutes time productive!

 - NPR: Accept The Awkwardness: How To Make Friends (And Keep Them)

 - The Cut: How Do I Make Friends Now?

 - How To Make Friends With Gemma Scopes